HassaniDev/Dice-Game/README.md

 - 🎮 Implement single-player mode.
 - 📱 Improve mobile responsiveness.
 - 🎵 Add background soft music to enhance focus, with an option for the player to disable or mute the music.
+- 🌑 **Dark Theme**: Currently, the game only supports a light theme.
+A dark theme option will be implemented in future updates for better user customization.

+## ⚠️ Important Note

+This game uses fonts from Google Fonts, which require an active internet 🌐 connection.
+Please ensure that your Wi-Fi 🛜 or internet 🌐 connection is turned on for the fonts to load correctly and for the best experience.

 ## 🏅 Credits